 Discover the rich Jewish heritage of Mumbai on a half-day private guided tour.
 Explore the history and culture of the Bene Israel, Malabar Jewish community, and Iraqi Jews, while also experiencing the beauty of Indian temples and palaces.

-- Keneseth Eliyahoo Synagogue - The Knesset Eliyahoo, also Knesset Eliyahu, is an Orthodox Jewish synagogue located in downtown Mumbai, India.
-It is the city’s second oldest Sephardic synagogue.
+- Keneseth Eliyahoo Synagogue - The Knesset Eliyahoo, also known as Knesset Eliyahu, is an Orthodox Jewish synagogue situated in downtown Mumbai, India.
+It holds the distinction of being the city’s second oldest Sephardic synagogue.

-- Magen David Synagogue - Magen David Synagogue, a heritage point and a famous tourist place located at Byculla.
-This is one of the largest synagogues of…
+- Magen David Synagogue - Magen David Synagogue is a heritage site and a popular tourist attraction located in…

-- Keneseth Eliyahoo Synagogue - The Knesset Eliyahoo, also Knesset Eliyahu, is an Orthodox Jewish synagogue located in downtown Mumbai, India.
-It is the city’s second oldest Sephardic synagogue.
+- Keneseth Eliyahoo Synagogue - The Knesset Eliyahoo, also known as Knesset Eliyahu, is an Orthodox Jewish synagogue situated in downtown Mumbai, India.
+It holds the distinction of being the city’s second oldest Sephardic synagogue.

-- Magen David Synagogue - Magen David Synagogue, a heritage point and a famous tourist place located at Byculla.
-This is one of the largest synagogues of the Jewish community in India.
+- Magen David Synagogue - Magen David Synagogue is a heritage site and a popular tourist attraction located in Byculla.
+It is among the largest synagogues serving the Jewish community in India.

-- Tiphereth Israel Synagogue - Tiphereth Israel Synagogue and at Gate of Mercy Synagogue, two of the oldest synagogues in Mumbai.
+- Tiphereth Israel Synagogue - Tiphereth Israel Synagogue, along with the Gate of Mercy Synagogue, ranks among the oldest synagogues in Mumbai.

-- David Sassoon Library and Reading Room - The David Sassoon Library is the name of a famous library and heritage structure in Mumbai, India.
-The idea for a library to be situated in the center of the city was the brainchild of Albert Sassoon, son of the famous Baghdadi Jewish philanthropist, David Sassoon.
+- David Sassoon Library and Reading Room - The David Sassoon Library is a renowned library and heritage building in Mumbai, India.
+The concept of establishing a library in the city’s heart was envisioned by Albert Sassoon, son of the notable Baghdadi Jewish philanthropist, David Sassoon.

 - Private transportation